jjbastian/zmq-async/README.markdown

 + Handle ByteBuffers in addition to just strings and byte arrays.
 + Enforce that provided ports never block and/or are read/write only as appropriate.
 (AKA: switch to using `offer!` as [described by Rich](https://www.youtube.com/watch?v=4KqUvG8HPYo#t=3224) when they're released.)
 + Add [shutdown hooks](http://docs.oracle.com/javase/7/docs/api/java/lang/Runtime.html#addShutdownHook(java.lang.Thread)) to context objects?
++ Add support for more control messages to control sockopts on already running sockets.
+This probably implicates that if such a functionality is required, input/output control channels must be provided when registering a new socket.